 - AG-1a.
 Payment of Agricultural and Other Benefit Fees.
 One of the following options included below is to be implemented prior to the issuance of a grading permit or building permit (whichever is issued first) for the project: - A. Mitigation for Non-Prime Farmland. - Option 1: Provide Agricultural Conservation Easement(s).
 The Permittee shall procure Agricultural Conservation Easements on a "1 to 1" basis on land of equal size, of equal quality farmland, outside the path of development.
 The conservation easement shall meet DOC regulations and shall be recorded prior to issuance of any grading or building permits. - Option 2: Pay Agricultural In-Lieu Mitigation Fee.
 The Permittee shall pay an "Agricultural In-Lieu Mitigation Fee" in the amount of 20 percent of the fair market value per acre for the total acres of the proposed site based on five comparable sales of land used for agricultural purposes as of the effective date of the permit, including programs costs on a cost recovery/time and material basis.
 The Agricultural In-Lieu Mitigation Fee, will be placed in a trust account administered by the Imperial County Agricultural Commissioner's office and will be used for such purposes as the acquisition, stewardship, preservation and enhancement of agricultural lands within Imperial County; or, - Option 3: Public Benefit Agreement.
-The Permittee and County voluntarily enter into an enforceable Public Benefit Agreement or Development Agreement that includes an Agricultural Benefit Fee payment that is (1) consistent with Board Resolution 2012-005; (2) the Agricultural Benefit Fee must be held by the County in a restricted account to be used by the County only for such purposes as the stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program, as specified in the Development Agreement, including addressing the mitigation of agricultural job loss on the local economy. - AG-1b.
+The Permittee and County voluntarily enter into an enforceable Public Benefit Agreement or Development Agreement that includes an Agricultural Benefit Fee payment that is (1) consistent with Board Resolution 2012-005; (2) the Agricultural Benefit Fee must be held by the County in a restricted account to be used by the County only for such purposes as the stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program, as specified in the Development Agreement, including addressing the mitigation of agricultural job loss on the local economy.

+AG-1b.
 Site Reclamation Plan.
 The DOC has clarified the goal of a reclamation and decommissioning plan: the land must be restored to land which can be farmed.
 In addition to Mitigation Measure AG-1a for Prime Farmland and Non-Prime Farmland, the Applicant shall submit to Imperial County a reclamation plan prior to issuance of a grading permit.
-The reclamation plan shall document the procedures by which the CUP will be returned to its current agricultural condition/LESA score of 50.38.
-Permittee also shall provide financial assurance/bonding in the amount equal to a cost estimate prepared by a California-licensed general contractor or civil engineer for implementation of the reclamation plan in the event Permittee fails to perform the reclamation plan.
+The reclamation plan shall specify that, for the northern parcel, only decommissioning is required (no reclamation or restoration is needed), as this parcel is currently utilized, in part, by the Midway Substation, has not been farmed for over 10 years and would continue in this current condition should the solar facility be removed.
+The reclamation plan shall document the procedures by which the CUP for the southern parcel will be returned to its current agricultural condition/LESA score of 50.38.
+Permittee also shall provide financial assurance/bonding to the County and IID as dual obligee's to financial surety, in the amount equal to a cost estimate prepared by a California-licensed general contractor or civil engineer for implementation of the reclamation plan in the event Permittee fails to perform the reclamation plan.